Coldcard/firmware/stm32/bootloader/README.md

 - HAL code for SPI should be removed and replaced with a few one-liners
 - GPIO code may be removed as well?

+## Bootloader upgrade 3.0.? to 3.0.2

+- capture pairing data:

+    dfu-util -d 0483:df11 -a 0 -s 0x0801e000:8192 -U pairing.bin

+- do the above unlock write-protect process, but don't erase any flash
+    - would only be required if "bag" operation done

+- then upload old pairing data

+    dfu-util -d 0483:df11 -a 0 -s 0x0801c000:8192 -D pairing.bin

+- unit will boot w/ no seed

+- for cleanest result, wipe last flash page:

+    flash erase_address 0x0801e000 0x2000

+## Re-do Bag Number

+- cannot writes ones, and then change flash cells; have to remain unprogrammed

+    dfu-util -d 0483:df11 -a 0 -s 0x0801c000:8192 -U pairing.bin

+- want 0..0x50 then 0x70

+    dd if=pairing.bin of=p1.bin bs=80 count=1
+    dd if=pairing.bin of=p2.bin bs=112 skip=1

+- two burns:
+    => DFU does not work, each run erases other part of page => same with "program" cmd in openocd
+    => these work tho:

+    flash erase_address 0x801c000 0x4000
+    flash write_image mk4-bootloader/p1.bin 0x0801c000
+    flash write_image mk4-bootloader/p2.bin 0x0801c070